sagarbuddhic/questions/README.md

 * select user();
 * INSERT INTO user (id, name, email, gender, status) VALUES (1, 'sagar', 's', 'M', 'active');"

-## Jenkins Topics

-Jenkins is typically run as a standalone application in its own process with the built-in Java servlet container/application server (Jetty).

 ## CSS Topics